EmilHvitfeldt/emilhvitfeldt.com/projects.qmd

   template: projects-gallery.ejs
   template-params:
     category-descriptions:
-      R package: "R packages I have authored or contributed to." data set: "Datasets packaged for easy use in R."
+      R Packages: "R packages I have authored or contributed to." data Sets: "Datasets packaged for easy use in R."
 ---